mila-iqia/milabench/docs/execution_modes.rst

 ----------------------------

 * milabench main process
-  * gather metrics from benchmark processes
+  * gather metrics from benchmark processes, save them to file
+  * manages the benchmarks (timeout etc...)

   * if ``per_gpu`` is used, milabench will launch one process per GPU (sets ``CUDA_VISIBLE_DEVCES``)
     * each processes log their GPU data